 Kingston Conservation Area

-KINGSTON is a compact conservation area in Scotland, covering approximately 9.1 hectares of protected landscape.
+Kingston is a mid-sized conservation area in England, covering approximately 63 hectares of protected landscape.
 The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
+The area includes 9 listed buildings recognised for their heritage value.

 Note: There are 5 conservation areas with this name in the UK.